WasMachenSachen/openseadragon-opacity-slider/README.md

 If everything is right there should be a basic sliderarea below the OSD-viewer.
 Now you can style the sliderarea and sliders like described [here](#styling) or change the options like described [below](#options).

 ## Options
-You can set multiple options in your options-object for the output of the sliderarea:
+You can set multiple options in your options-object to manipulate the output of the sliderarea.
+These are all optional and fallback to the default if not defined.
 | Option | Type | Default | Explanation | Additional information|
 |---|---|---|---|---|
 | `showLayerPicker` | Boolean | true | If true, the layerpicker will be displayed | - |